juicyllama/llana/README.md

 ## Database REST API in minuites

-Llana is a no-code API wrapper that exposes a REST API for any database within minuites.
+Llana is a no-code API wrapper that exposes a REST API for any database within minutes.
 Stop wasting time building endpoints, just connect your database and start playing.
 Open source, free to use, and no vendor lock-in.

 ## Documentation